IamArav2012/SegPlay/docs/EXPERIMENTS.md

 # Experimentation Guide

-This file provides a set of guided experiments to help learners and researchers extend the base U-ViT model.
-These experiments are meant to reinforce foundational knowledge, test hypotheses, and possibly lead to improved performance or insights.
-Contributions are welcome!
+This fie provides guided experiments to help learners implement and extense the base U-ViT model.
+These experiments are meant to teach and/or reinforce foundational knowledge, encourage testing, and possibly lead to better performence or insights.
+Contributions by adding more experiments are very welcome.

 This file will adhere to the following structured approach for each experiment:

 #### Experiment Name
 - **Objective**: What’s being tested or changed?
-- **Why it matters**: The intuition behind it.
+- **Why it matters**: The intuition behind the experiment.
-- **Expected impact**: Hypothesize what might happen.
+- **Expected impact**: Educated hypothesis on what might happen.
 - **How to implement**: A short summary or pointer in the codebase.
 - **Optional papers**: Links to references if relevant.
 - **Screenshot of actual in-code implementation**: Look at this after attempting the experiment yourself.
+***Note: Screenshots are not available yet — contributions or pull requests to add them are very welcome! ***

 ## Architecture Experiments